Menu

 Climbing Rose Trellises

 Anyone who has ever grown a climbing rose will tell you one thing is certain, at some point early on in the first season you are going to have to support your roses or else they will grow everywhere and become very unruly and difficult to manage.
-The most common way of securing these little beauties and getting them to grow in the shape that you want is to use trellises or other similar supports!
+The most common way of securing these little beauties and getting them to grow in the shape that you want is to use Climbing Rose Trellises or other similar supports!

 Now there are a lot of trellises out there on the market for just about any application.
 Some are quite expensive while others can be picked up on the cheap, but the first thing you need to do is figure out what size you need.
 The easiest way to do this is to determine the mature height of the roses you are growing, or decide what height you are going to prune them to and go from there.